 The Commission on Nurse Certification (CNC) is currently recruiting volunteers to serve as members of the Board of Commissioners.
 The Commission on Nurse Certification Board of Commissioners (CNCBOC) is an autonomous governing body of the American Association of Colleges of Nursing (AACN).
 The CNCBOC develops policies and procedures that ensure the CNCBOC’s autonomy in decision-making over essential certification functions including but not limited to the development and administration of the Clinical Nurse LeaderSM (CNL®) Examination.
+Board members must possess competencies in strategic thinking, financial planning and be team oriented.
 The CNC offers certification to graduates of degree programs and CNL faculty who meet the eligibility requirements established by the CNCBOC.

 - One position from the practice setting

 All positions require a three-year term beginning July 1, 2020 and ending June 30, 2023.